 Eligible participants shall receive a waiver of all mandatory fees.
 Students receiving this waiver shall be eligible to use the services and facilities these fees are used to provide, except for mandatory food service fees.
 This waiver shall not apply to housing, elective food service, any other elective fees, special fees, or other user fees and charges (e.g., application fees).
 (BoR Minutes, February 2015)

-Institutions of the University System of Georgia shall waive any fee defined by the Board as a mandatory fee not covered by the per student state funds amount reimbursed by the Department of Education for high-school students participating in Georgia’s “Move on When Ready” dual enrollment program.
+Institutions of the University System of Georgia shall waive any fee defined by the Board as a mandatory fee not covered by the per student state funds amount reimbursed by the Department of Education for high-school students participating in Georgia’s “Dual Enrollment” program.

 Additionally, institutions shall waive all fees defined by the Georgia Student Finance Commission as mandatory fees or noncourse related fees.
-The amount for student fees reimbursed to institutions by the Georgia Student Finance Authority under the MOWR program shall be accepted as full payment of the waived fees.
+The amount for student fees reimbursed to institutions by the Georgia Student Finance Authority under the Dual Enrollment program shall be accepted as full payment of the waived fees.
 As such, students are to be provided full access to the services supported by the waived fees.
-MOWR students are specifically exempted and shall not be charged for health fees and mandatory food service fees.
-As such, providing MOWR students access to these services is not required.
-Institutions are required to provide MOWR students with all required books for the courses in which they are enrolled.
+Dual Enrollment students participating in this program are specifically exempted and shall not be charged for health fees and mandatory commuter food service fees.
+As such, providing these Dual Enrollment students access to these services is not required.
+Institutions are required to provide Dual Enrollment student participants with all required books for the courses in which they are enrolled.
 Any fee associated with providing required textbooks shall be waived by the institution.
-(BoR minutes, July 2015)